MissStrong/ICD2O/Notes/Unit 2/Note 06 - For...Of Loops.md

 function setup() {
   let word = "potato";

-  for (letter of word) { // the loop is executed once per character
+  for (let letter of word) { // the loop is executed once per character
     print(letter); // prints each letter in the string one at a time }
 }